After your sales and marketing team have done their jobs, you come to the first step of customer success:

 Spend time creating a fantastic SaaS onboarding flow and you’ll head off early churn before it starts.

-(Then continue reducing churn with great customer service practices throughout the rest of the lifecycle!)
+(Then continue reducing churn with great customer success practices throughout the rest of the lifecycle!)